nro-bot/aprilhunt/index.md

 This a small puzzle hunt written as practice by a small group of people.
 There will be 8 puzzles and one meta, and an answer checker.
 The puzzles are short, if we had to guess, it might take intermediate 2-3 people around 4 hours.
-The hunt will run from noon Saturday to midnight Sunday, at which point we will release the solutions.
+The hunt will run from noon EDT Saturday (24 April 2021) to midnight Sunday, at which point we will release the solutions.

 <h2><p style="text-align: center;">Hunt will begin in:</p></h2>